SiFli SDK RF Test Guide

 } bt_ns_test_mode_rx_para_t;

-msh > bt_rftest enter # enter the non-signaling test state
+msh > bt_rftest enter # Enter non-signaling test mode

 msh > bt_rftest bttx # ch8, DH5, 339B, PRBS9, pwr=10 (fixed parameters)